XcalableMP/manual/en/align.rst

 =================================
-align Construct
+align directive
 =================================

-The align construct performs data mapping and distributes data among nodes by using a distributed template.
+The align directive performs data mapping and distributes data among nodes by using a distributed template.
-The align construct should be given after the target array definition.
+The align directive should be given after the target array definition.

 .. contents::
    :local: